FrodeSolheim/fs-uae/docs/compiling.md

 # Compiling FS-UAE

-First, you need to prepare your build environment
+These instructions are for you if you want to build your own version of FS-UAE for any reason.

+Please note that the resulting build may not be built in a way that's suitable for distribution to other users.
+Often, you need to take additional steps to ensure that the packages work on systems with older operating system versions.

 ## Setting up a build environment

+First, you need to prepare your build environment.
+Instructions for several operating systems are listed below.

 ### Debian / Ubuntu